-Learn about patriotic holidays in the US, Canada and Australia.
+Learn about patriotic holidays in the USA, UK, Canada and Australia.
 Find patriotic printables, coloring sheets and clip art, patriotic iron ons and patriotic cards.
-Learn about the history and true meaning of Memorial Day- Decoration Day.

 Peace Poppies Silver Necklace